deadlynch/dayzops/README.md

   nothing the second time.
 - **Atomic updates.** Updates run under a global lock with an automatic
   rollback: if validation fails, the previous version is restored.
+- **Fails loud, never silent.** Every external call has an actionable error and cannot hang indefinitely — see *How DayZops handles failures*.

 ## Requirements